PPC or Pay-Per-Click has proven to be one of the highest return on investment (ROI) channels.

 Auto-bidding is a good choice at the beginning of a campaign, but turning the campaign to manual bidding is required to reduce cost per click and maximise clicks.

-You should have different landing pages for the different campaigns that you have on your account to improve chances of conversion and lead generation and to make an efficient spend in budget as well as be able to measure success and optimise.
+You should have different landing pages for the different campaigns that you have on your account to improve chances of conversion and lead generation and to make an efficient spend in the budget as well as be able to measure success and optimise.

-Not matching your ads to a relevant landing page.
+Not matching your ads to a relevant landing page

-Only using a small number of ad variants.
+Only using a small number of ad variants

-Leaving your campaigns unmanaged and un-optimised.
+Leaving your campaigns unmanaged and un-optimised

-The data you collect throughout your campaign are not there to tell you if you failed or succeeded.
+The data you collect throughout your campaign is not there to tell you if you failed or succeeded.
 They are supposed to help you improve your performance.
 See what is working and what is not.
 Change and try new things.
 Setting up a campaign properly is very important but it is not the last thing you should do.
 Optimising your campaign is what matters.

-Targeting an audience that is too broad or too niche.
+Targeting an audience that is too broad or too niche

-Promoting the same thing for too long.
+Promoting the same thing for too long

 Different content has varying life spans but almost always when you promote the same content for too long you will see diminishing results.
 Refresh your promoted assets as often as possible to keep your audience interested and make them come for more.